 Read and Publish (R&P) agreements support open scholarly publishing in selected journals.
-These agreements enable SCU authors to publish open access papers without paying article processing charges.
+These agreements negotiated through the Council of Australian University Librarians (CAUL) enable SCU authors to publish open access papers without paying article processing charges (APC's).

 SCU corresponding authors will save money.
-Instead of paying article processing fees, the Library funds open publication through its subscriptions.
+Instead of paying APC's, the Library funds open access publication through its subscriptions.

 IMPORTANT: The R&P agreements only cover open access publishing fees.
 As part of your journal selection process, always check submission guidelines and any possible costs such as page charges or any other fees on the journal's homepage prior to submitting your manuscript.
 These other additional publishing fees can be substantial.